 A lover of science and art, Elizabeth holds an MS in Information Systems Analysis and Design from the University of Wisconsin-Madison, and an MFA in Writing from the Vermont College of Fine Arts.
 A firm believer in the goodness of natural wonder, she has presented on the power of strong environmental stories to spark awe and connect readers with nature, and strives to tell them herself.

-When she’s not writing, you can find her hiking with her family in the Santa Monica Mountains and beyond, brewing excellent espresso, and learning how to photograph local wildlife.
-Elizabeth also enjoys reading submissions for Poets Reading the News and volunteering with young writers at 826LA.
+When she’s not writing, you can find her hiking with her family in the Santa Monica Mountains and beyond, brewing excellent espresso, learning how to photograph local wildlife, and volunteering with young writers at 826LA.

 Elizabeth is currently at work on poetry, picture books, and a YA novel.